AIRCentre/JuliaEO/README.md

 ## FAQ

 1. Is the a fee to attend the workshop? *No.*
-3. Do I need to register to attend the workshop?
+2. Do I need to register to attend the workshop?
 *Yes.
 If you (your institution) received an invitation, please write to juliaeo@aircentre.org and request access to the form to register.*
-5. Does the AIR Centre provide transfers from the airport to the hotel? *Yes, for the speakers.*
+3. Does the AIR Centre provide transfers from the airport to the hotel? *Yes but for the speakers only.*
+4. How to access the Slack channel? *Type juliaeo2023 in the Slack search bar.*